 Natural Resource Science

-Prior to their final year of study, students in the Bachelor of Natural Resource Science degree program may apply to the Honours program.
-This program has certain prerequisites, and is designed for students who want to pursue a career in research.
+You may apply to the honours program prior to your final year of study.
+The honours program has prerequisites and is designed for students who want to pursue a career in research.

-Students wishing to specialize in forestry can complete the first two years of a forestry degree within our department.
-After the second year, students can transfer to the University of British Columbia to complete one of five possible forestry degrees.
+Want to specialize in forestry?
+You can complete the first two years of a forestry degree at TRU.
+After the second year, you can transfer to the Faculty of Forestry at the University of British Columbia.